 Some say Old Shale and some say Feather and Fan but if you want to know the truth they are separate stitch patterns and different.

-That led me to this very interesting post, Feather and Fan versus Old Shale by Elizabeth Lovick and I wanted to share it with you.
+That led me to a very interesting post, Feather and Fan versus Old Shale by Elizabeth Lovick and I wanted to share it with you.

-After reading Elizabeth's post I felt it made much more sense to call this pattern Old Shale.
-It always reminded me of the ocean; waves and pretty sea shells.
-Even the word Shale almost sounds like Shells.....
+After reading Elizabeth's post I felt it made much more sense to call this pattern the Old Shale stitch.

 I bet you think this looks really difficult to knit right?
 I mean I sure would.

-If you are just beginning with lacy knitting this is a perfect lace stitch pattern to work with as well.
+If you're just beginning with lacy knitting this is a perfect lace stitch pattern to work with as well.

 And if you knit up a baby blanket or a shawl with this lovely stitch, people are going to think you are a knitting superstar.
 And you will be!